powerofknowing/adfsec/adf-security-baseline.md

 * IF running IR in Azure VM, you may use a third-party patch management solution.

 ### 5.4 Compare back-to-back vulnerability scans
-* If running Integration Runtime on an Azure Virtual Machine, export scan results at consistent intervals and compare the results to verify that vulnerabilities have been remediated.
+* IF running IR in Azure VM, export scan results at consistent intervals and compare the results to verify that vulnerabilities have been remediated.

 ### 5.5 Use a risk-rating process to prioritize the remediation of discovered vulnerabilities
-* If running Integration Runtime in an Azure Virtual Machine, use the native vulnerability scanner.
+* IF running IR in Azure VM, use the native vulnerability scanner.
 The vulnerability scanner included with Azure Security Center is powered by Qualys.

 ## 6. Inventory and asset management